1. What is PayTabs?

 6. I have requested for a funds withdrawal, why is it taking so long?

-The requested funds would be credited to your bank account within the next 24 hours from the approval notification.
+The released funds would be credited to your bank account within the next 24 hours from the approval notification.

-If in the rare event that the merchant has not received the funds within the stipulated period, he is requested to check with his bank for any issues.
-The merchant should also notify PayTabs account officer immediately if any such issue arises.
+If in the rare event that you did not receive the funds within the stipulated period, please check with your bank for any issues.
+You should also notify PayTabs merchant relations immediately if any such issue arises.

 1. What kind of merchants do you accept?